 We also need to be open to the fact that our customers may not even be clear on what they need and want themselves currently.
 So I think it’s important that as we think about this, we don’t focus on building a new customer experience plan, but really build our planning capabilities so that we can stay flexible as these things evolve.

 Another piece is our internal customers.
-Every function has internal customers and how we support them has a huge impact not only a customer experience but to our businesses as a whole.
+Every function has internal customers and how we support them has a huge impact not only on customer experience but on our businesses as a whole.
 As we’re navigating this change, this is a perfect time to infuse some of this thinking and understanding our internal customer needs and how they might have changed as we’re putting together change plans for our functions as a whole.

-and may be bringing biases to the table that we may not be aware of.
+We need to recognize as leaders, as decision makers, that we are people going through these major changes as well and may be bringing biases to the table that we may not be aware of.
 Uncertainty can lead to avoidance or short-term focus that we may not want to be leaning into.
 We have to be clear on how we’re characterizing these changes and how we’re approaching decision making as well.

-So to wrap up, like I mentioned before it’s interesting times.
+So to wrap up, like I mentioned before it’s an interesting time.
 We’re all finding ourselves in the middle of customer experience transformations whether we were intentionally pursuing them or not.
 We need to maintain that things are going to continuously change, and we need to recognize that.
 This is a new landscape and we are going to have to adapt.

 So I hope this has been helpful in giving you some new thoughts on how you’re approaching your own customer experience work, and I’m really looking forward to hearing your thoughts on what you’ve been paying attention to as well.